teachamantofish/ehelp/input/motors.rst

 ==========================

- Higher voltage lower current will be more efficient as electrical losses (heat) is proportional to the square of the current.
+ * Higher voltage and lower current is more efficient as electrical losses (heat) is proportional to the square of the current.
+ * Speed increases approximately proportionally with the operating voltage.
+ * Torque increases approximately proportionally with the current consumed, increasing.

 Manufacturers